 Victim-survivors in Clark County are treated at the University Medical Center (UMC) in Las Vegas, Nevada.
 If a victim-survivor calls or reports to the Rape Crisis Center and would like a forensic exam, an advocate will meet them at UMC.
 When a victim-survivor arrives at UMC, they are immediately taken to the quiet room; a victim-survivor will never wait in the ER waiting room.
 An advocate will meet the victim-survivor in the quiet room to explain the medical and reporting procedures, as well as the four exam options.
 Advocates will then complete an intake form and ask the victim-survivor to sign a release form allowing any collected evidence to be turned over to the police.
-This does not require the victimsurvivor to proceed with a case, but makes the evidence available if they choose to do so.
+This does not require the victim-survivor to proceed with a case, but makes the evidence available if they choose to do so.
 The victim-survivor can withdraw consent for an exam or investigation at any time.

 Advocates will ask if the victim-survivor has any questions, and offer services such as shelter, clothing, a hygiene kit, or transportation in the form of taxis or a bus pass.
 The advocate will stay with the victim-survivor until the SANE is ready, and will remain through the process if the victim-survivor wishes.
 The SANE will treat injuries first and then collect evidence.
 Victim-survivors are given prophylactics to treat potential STI's, and emergency contraception to prevent pregnancy.
+It is imperative that prior to intake and/or the forensic exam the presence of a trained confidential advocate be offered to the victim-survivor.